MarioLegenda/blue-dot/README.md

 This statement is executed only once and a user is returned whose *id* is 6.

-But what when you need to execute an single sql query multiple times with different parameters?
+But what if you need to execute a single sql query multiple times with different parameters?

     simple: